Safe@Weber: Creating Healthy Relationships Together

 Title IX Coordinator: Barry Gomberg | email@example.com | 801-626-6240 | MA 101

-The Women's Center provides a non-confidential, survivor-centered advocate for all students wanting to engage the campus Title IX investigation process for instances of domestic violence, sexual assault, dating violence, and stalking.
+The Women's Center provides a non-confidential, survivor-centered advocate for all students wanting to engage the campus Title IX investigation process for instances of sexual misconduct (sexual harassment, sexual assault, domestic/dating violence, stalking), and or the criminal justice process.
 All disclosures are reported to the Title IX Coordinator, and the advocate can assist with the process.

 WSU Advocate: Paige Davies | firstname.lastname@example.org | 801-626-6372 | SU 322

 The Women's Center staff are non-confidential resources.
-We are required to report all disclosures of sexual assault, domestic violence, stalking, child abuse, elder abuse, and abuse against people with disabilities.
+We are required to report all disclosures of discrimination, harrassment, sexual misconduct (sexual harrassment, sexual assault, domestic/dating violence, and stalking), child abuse, elder abuse, and abuse against people with disabilities.
+We are also required to report if an individual is an immediate threat to themselves or others.

 Confidential Resources Include: